cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 parameter `mode`.
 This is only relevant during symbolic execution and will therefore be explained in section [Symbolic Execution](./5_symbex.md).
 More details regarding hooking during trace collection can be found in section [How Hooking Works](./4_tracing.md#how-hooking-works) below.

+Note: As mentioned before, [Morion](https://github.com/pdamian/morion) generally intends to favor configuration flexibility over full automation.
+Due to this, `leave` addresses of hooks (currently) need to be configured manually, since in general the return address of a function is hard to determine (e.g. tail calls).
 ## Run
 Use the following steps to create a **trace** of the binary _circled_, while it is targeted with a _proof-of-vulnerability (PoV)_ payload (as for instance being identified by a fuzzer):